 Some key stats around brand messaging include:

-• 64% of customers saying the primary reason they connect with a brand is due to shared values
+• 64% of customers say the primary reason they connect with a brand is due to shared values

 • An average increase in revenue of 23% if you can achieve brand consistency